guacamoli/yelp-app/README.md

 - [x] The filters table should be organized into sections as in the mock.
 - [x] You can use the default UISwitch for on/off states.
 Optional: implement a custom switch
 - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
+- [x] Radius filter should expand as in the real Yelp app
+- [x] Categories should show a subset of the full list with a "See All" row to expand.
+Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)

 Didn't finish:

--Radius filter should expand as in the real Yelp app

--Categories should show a subset of the full list with a "See All" row to expand.
-Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)

 -Optional: infinite scroll for restaurant results